 Select Custom HTML as the tag type.

 To locate your Active on Site snippet in Klaviyo, click the account dropdown and select Setup Web Tracking.
 Copy the first snippet.

 From your Google Tag Manager, paste your Klaviyo Active on Site snippet into the HTML box.

 Set your trigger to fire on a page view for all pages.
 This ensures that your Active on Site snippet will fire whenever customers view a page on your site.

 Save your new tag.
 This completes adding your Active on Site tracking snippet using Google Tag Manager.

-Switch to your Klaviyo account and navigate to Dashboard > Activity Feed.
-If you're web tracking is installed correctly, you will see a new Active on Site event at the top of your activity feed from the email you entered in the URL parameter above.
+Then, in your Klaviyo account, and navigate to Dashboard > Activity Feed.
+If your onsite tracking is installed correctly, you will see a new Active on Site event at the top of your activity feed from the email you entered in the URL parameter above.

-If you're having trouble getting your Viewed Product event to fire, ensure that your tags are set up to fire in a specific order.
+If you have trouble getting your Viewed Product event to fire, ensure that your tags are set up to fire in a specific order.
 You always want your Active on Site snippet to fire before your Viewed Product snippet.

 If you get an error when trying to save either of the tracking snippets in Google Tag Manager, you will have to paste the snippets directly into your site.